Tips on how to win at meal prep

 - Never go to the grocery store without a list.
 This mistake will leave you stressed at the store while you frantically look up recipes.
 You’ll end up buying too much or too little.

 - Buy durable, long lasting goods.
 Consider purchasing freeze dried fruits or vegetables since they typically have a shelf-life of 1+ years.
 You’ll be able to keep healthy ingredients year round that you can easily add to a recipe.
-Check out Brothers All Natural Freeze Dried Fruit or Vegetables.
-Another example is purchasing wraps instead of bread.
-Unopened wraps can last for 2-3 weeks in the fridge and an opened can last around a 1 week.
+Check out Brothers All Natural Freeze Dried Fruit.
+Purchasing wraps instead of bread, unopened wraps can last for 2-3 weeks in the fridge and an opened can last approx 1 week.

 - Get proper storage containers to keep food fresh and for bringing on-the-go.
 Nothing is worse than being an awesome meal prep and then having your lettuce wilt due to improper storage.